jitpack/jitpack.io/BUILDING.md

-# Guide to building projects
+# Guide to publishing libraries

+In order to publish your library on JitPack you just need a working build file in your Git repository.

 JitPack currently can build **Gradle**, **Maven**, **Sbt** and **Leiningen** projects.
 Let us know if you want to use it with other build tools.